 If you are having difficulties in one of the six sectors below, call ( at (212) 873-1427) or contact me to schedule a brief conversation to get you started on the road to having the relationship you desire.

-Six Factor Relationship Table and Satisfaction Quiz
+Your Relationship Satisfaction Quiz

 Many of the challenges couples come in with can call for the work in one or more of the six categories below.